nidhip05/nidhi-portfolio/README.md

-## Welcome to my portfolio showcasing my journey in Frontend development!
+## Welcome to my portfolio

+## Showcasing my journey in Frontend development!

 Take a look at my portfolio featuring my experience and expertise in Frontend development.